|

 Lazers and Super Star Soldier plus this is a very rare game now of

 days too!
-Soldier Blade could not hold a candle to other shooters like Space
+Soldier Blade is solid but it just couldn't hold a candle to other shooters like Space

 Mega Force on the Super Nintendo though.